thenbrent/multisite-user-management/readme.txt

 === Multisite User Management ===
 Contributors: thenbrent
-Tags: multisite
-Requires at least: 3.0
+Tags: multisite, buddypress, users, roles, multiuser Requires at least: 3.0
 Tested up to: 3.0
 Stable tag: 0.5

-Automatically add new users to each site in your WordPress network.
+Have WordPress automatically add new users to each site in your WordPress network.

 == Description ==